-Autostart Tmux Session On Remote System When Logging In Via SSH
+Autostart Tmux Session On Remote System When Logging In Via SSH - OSTechNix

 Save and close the file.
 Log out and log back into the remote systems.
 You will be landed into a new Tmux session named 'default'.

-Now, start any process inside the Tmux session and detach it from by pressing Ctrl+b followed by d.
+d.
 The process will keep running inside the Tmux session even after the network connection is dropped.
 Once the network connect is back, SSH into the remote system and you will see that the job is still running!!

 Have a look at the following animated output:

-Let me clarify what I just did in the above output.
+Let me explain what I just did in the above output.

 - I connect to my remote Ubuntu server via SSH from my local system.
 A new Tmux session named "default" is automatically started.

-- Then, I detached from the session by pressing Ctrl+b and d.
+- Then, I detached from the session by pressing

-- Finally, I reconnect to the SSH session and verify if the process is keep running without any interruption.
+- Finally, I reconnect to the remote system via SSH and verify if the process is keep running inside the Tmux session without any interruption.

 Hope you understand.

-To stop auto-starting Tmux session, simply delete the lines that added earlier from the your remote system’s ~/.bash_profile file.
+To stop auto-starting Tmux session, simply delete the lines that added earlier from the your remote system's

 This simple tip helps you to avoid losing the control of your remote jobs.
 You don't always have to manually start Tmux every time.
 Just make Tmux to start automatically whenever you SSH into a remote system as described in this guide.